NVIDIA/context-aware-rag/docs/source/overview/features.md

 -   **Data Retrieval Service**:
     -   Focuses on extracting the relevant context in response to user queries.
-    -   Leverages Graph-RAG and Vector-RAG functions to deliver precise, context-aware answers.
+    -   Leverages Graph-RAG, Vector-RAG or Foundation-RAG functions to deliver precise, context-aware answers.

 ## Ingestion Strategies